fokuscms/blackhound/README.md

 	composer create-project fokuscms/blackhound <your-project-name> --prefer-dist

 Replace `<your-project-name>` with the name of your project.
 The  new directory that was created by composer will be your project root.
+> **Note for Alpha** As there isn't any stable version yet, you should prepend the flags `-s dev` to the command above.
+You also need git installed to be able to download the fokuscms components.

 ## Testing your installation
 Just visit the directory you created and you will see the following Welcome screen: